-In Q1 2021, provisions set aside to cover expected losses amounted to DKK497 million, 30% lower than that in Q4 2020 and significantly lower than that in Q1 2020 when the bank had booked DKK4.3 billion of provisions.
+In the first nine months of 2021, provisions set aside to cover expected losses amounted to DKK587 million, significantly lower than that in the first nine months of 2020 when the bank had booked DKK6.3 billion of provisions.
 Overall, in 2020, Danske set aside DKK7.0 billion, mainly related to the economic fallout from the pandemic and the drop in oil prices.
 Nevertheless, actual credit deterioration has so far been limited, except for oil-related exposures.
 While the low interest rates will continue to support borrowers' repayment capacity, the economic disruption caused by the pandemic will inevitably lead to a moderate deterioration in the bank's asset quality metrics over the next 12-18 months.